serenadeai/java-tree-sitter/README.md

 Java bindings for [tree-sitter](https://tree-sitter.github.io/tree-sitter/).

+## Installing

+To add this library to a Gradle project:

+    dependencies {
+        implementation "com.github.serenadeai:java-tree-sitter:1.1.2"
+    }

 ## Building

 Before you can start using java-tree-sitter, you need to build a shared library that Java can load.
 The included `build.py` script can facilitate building the library.
 The first argument is the output file, followed by all of the tree-sitter repositories that you want to be included: